harshithsd47/sub-two-numbers/README.md

 # sub-two-numbers
-this program is to subtract
+this program is to subtract numbers